-Of course, the accommodation of religious liberty does not undermine other societal interests.
-The free-exercise clause of the United States Constitution unequivocally protects religion in America, but religious extremism that threatens others is not protected.
-Government can and does, for example, impose reasonable restrictions to ensure safety in a pluralistic society.
+Of course, the accommodation of religious liberty does not undermine other crucial interests in society.
+The free-exercise clause of the United States Constitution protects religion in America, but not religious extremism that threatens others.
+Government can and does, for example, impose reasonable restrictions to protect the health and safety of citizens in a pluralistic society.
 However, the legal and legislative process provides a means to continually protect, shape and define religious freedom so it is not overridden.
 While reasonable protections are welcomed, they should respect the healthy separation between government and religion that allows religion to thrive.

 Indeed, the proper separation of church and state has the effect of strengthening religious institutions and the broader community.
 To exert its positive influence, religious organizations and individuals must maintain space from government — physical, social and legal — to freely practice their faith.
 This enables religious institutions to express their message, determine who they are, and live out their convictions in meaningful ways.
 Religious space must continue to be respected, and religion should not be sequestered.